esper-io/dev-docs/docs/home/faq/README.md

 12. Go to Device->Compliance policy and switch it back to the old policy with notification bar off.
 13. Go to Device->Actions and click on Pin app to go back to kiosk mode.

+## What are the limitations to upload an application to Esper Cloud?

+You cannot upload applications that are signed with a debug key—use a release key.
+Follow the Play Store [naming conventions](https://developer.android.com/studio/publish/app-signing) for an APK.

+Esper cloud does not support app bundles.
+Please upload 1 APK per application.